 An agent not employed by a license holder for 12 months will lose eligibility for registration and must complete the initial training requirements to be reregistered.

+License holders shall document in house training on forms provided by the Plant Board.
+Ongoing education provided to agents by attending approved seminars, training schools, etc. shall be documented with appropriate forms issued by the training's sponsors to the attendees.
 Records of training must be kept, by the license holder, for as long as the agent is employed.
 Such records shall be available for review by the State Plant Board during normal business hours.
-At any time, should the Board determine that training requirements have not been met, the license holder may be assessed a fine of up to \$1,000 per violation, as civil penalty procedure applies.
+At any time, should the Board determine that training requirements have not been met, the license holder may be assessed a fine of up to \$1,000 per violation, as civil penalty procedure applies. may be subject to enforcement action as per the Arkansas State Plant Board Pest Control Enforcement Response Regulations - Penalty Matrix - Violation # 7.

-6. Hearings, Invalidation of Licenses:
+6. Hearings, Invalidation of Licenses, Certificates, and/or Agent Registrations:

-Any person who is refused a license, or whose license is being considered for invalidation, may secure a hearing before the Pest Control Committee before the final Board action is taken.
+Any person or firm who is refused a license, certificate, or agent registration or whose license, certificate, or agent registration is being considered for invalidation, may secure a hearing before the Pest Control Committee before the final Board action is taken.
 This Committee shall consist of the Board member who represents the Head of the Department of Entomology, University of Arkansas, who shall act as the Chairman, and the Board member who represents the Arkansas Pest Management Association.
 Remaining committee members shall be appointed by the Chairman of the Plant Board.
-This Committee may hold hearings regarding licenses to take testimony and gather evidence regarding same.
+This Committee may hold hearings regarding licenses, certificates, and agent registrations to take testimony and gather evidence regarding same.
 Such testimony, evidence and the committee's recommendation shall be made available to the Board for consideration and final action.